savepopulation/piri/README.md

 }
 ```

-If you want to pass data to YourActivity with Piri add PiriParam annotation to your fields in your Activity and received them from bundle.
+If you want to pass data to YourActivity with Piri add PiriParam annotation to your fields in your Activity and receive data from bundle.

 ```
 @PiriActivity